kestra-io/docs/content/docs/09.administrator-guide/01.configuration/03.enterprise-edition/kafka.md

 - `kestra.kafka.defaults.topic.replication-factor`: (default 1)

 ## `kestra.kafka.defaults.[consumer|producer|stream].properties`

 You can change the default properties of the Kafka client used by Kestra.
 These allow you to change any available properties.

-Here is the default configuration :
+Here is the default configuration:

 ```yaml
 kestra:
   kafka: